 DIY Atmospheric Optics Experiments

 Demonstration experiments for atmospheric optics phenomena exists abundantly.
 Nonetheless, the web also proliferates myths and at times does not lay emphasis on a correct physical explanation in favour of vivid expositions of phenomena such as rainbows.
 Diffraction experiments (e.g. using a CD-R) or simple dispersion by a wedge of water often substitute true physical analog experiments.
 The resulting displays often do not resemble the actual phenomenon, e.g. diffraction "rainbows" show a pure spectrum whereas the colored rainbow caustic really is a mixture of colors (a superposition).
 By contrast, there exist also beautiful and physically more faithful experiments which demonstrate for instance rainbows or halos using only very simple means.
-Below you will find setup schematics for a few selected long-known experiments (i.e. Florensce's rainbow) as well as new experiments such as the analog refraction halo experiments.
-These and similar experiments are analyzed quantitatively in the following two publications:
+Below you will find setup schematics for a few selected long-known experiments (i.e. Florensce's rainbow, Bravai's spinning prism) as well as new experiments such as the analog refraction halo experiments.
+These and similar experiments are analyzed quantitatively in the following publications:

 - "Revisiting the round bottom flask rainbow experiment", M. Selmke and S. Selmke, American Journal of Physics (Am.
 J. Phys.)
 Vol. 86(1), 14 (2018)